ChalmersGU-data-structure-courses/dsabook/src/markdown/12-hash-tables/02-converting-objects-to-indices.md

 likely to be poorly distributed (as an example, a high percentage of the keys might be even numbers, which means that the low order bit is zero), the result will also be poorly distributed.
-This example shows that the size of the table $M$ can have a big effect on the performance of a hash system.
+This example shows that the size of the table $m$ can have a big effect on the performance of a hash system.

-One way to get a better distribution is to always let the size $M$ of the internal array be a prime number.
+One way to get a better distribution is to always let the size $m$ of the internal array be a prime number.

 ### Negative hash codes

 However, in general integers are signed, so the method `hashCode()` might return a negative integer.
 If we take this modulo
-$M$, we might get a negative result.
+$m$, we might get a negative result.
 A negative index is not suitable as a table index, so first we have to make the hash code positive.

 One way to do this is to mask off the sign bit.